shirinzadeh/shirinzadeh/README.md

 ![image](./github-image.jpg)
 ## Hi there 👋 I'm Tahmasib Shirinzadeh from Azerbaijan :azerbaijan:

-I work as a front-end developer nearly 2 years of experience.
+I work as a front-end developer more than 2 years of experience.
 I discovered my passion for design and web development during university years.

 ➡️ In my current job I'm focused on **Vue/Vuex/Vue-router, AJAX, APIs, I use Sass, jQuery, NPM package manager, ESLint, Git version control** in projects.
 🔗 I am good at converting PSD file to HTML template, designing websites